Permutation representations and automorphisms of evolution algebras: Introduction

-where $D$ is a finite abelian group involving roots of unity in $\Bbbk$.
-In particular, if $X$ is an idempotent evolution algebra then $\Aut(X)$ is a finite group.
-And given any finite group $G$ there exists an idempotent evolution $\Bbbk$-algebra $X$ such that $\Aut(X)\cong G$ whenever $\operatorname{char}(\Bbbk)=0$ \cite{Sriwongsa-Zou}, or $\Bbbk$ is any field \cite{CLTV}, and moreover $X$ can be chosen simple if $|\Bbbk^*|\geq 2|G|$ \cite{CMTV}.
+where $ \Aut(X) $ denotes the automorphism group of the algebra, $ S_n $ is the symmetric group on $ n $ elements, and $ D $ is a finite abelian group related to unity roots in $ \Bbbk $.
+Hence, a direct consequence of Equation \eqref{eq:intro} is that for any finite-dimensional idempotent evolution $ \Bbbk $-algebra $ X $, $ \Aut(X) $ is a finite group.

+Conversely, it is known that any finite group is the automorphism group of an idempotent evolution algebra.
+More precisely, for any finite group $ G $, and any field $ \Bbbk $, there exists a finite-dimensional idempotent evolution $ \Bbbk $-algebra $ X $ such that $ \Aut(X) \cong G $ \cite[Theorem 1.1]{CLTV}.
+This result was independently proved when $ \operatorname{char}(\Bbbk) = 0 $ \cite[Theorem 3.1]{Sriwongsa-Zou}.
+Moreover, when the units of $ \Bbbk $ satisfy $ |\Bbbk^*| \geq 2|G| $, then evolution algebra $ X $ can be chosen to be simple \cite[Theorem A]{CMTV}.
-Given that every abstract finite group can be accommodated within Equation \eqref{eq:intro}, it is pertinent to explore whether any permutation representation can similarly be achieved:

-\begin{question} Let $G$ be a finite group and $\xi\colon G\to S_n$ be a permutation representation with abelian kernel.
-Does there exist a field $\Bbbk$ and an idempotent $\Bbbk$-algebra $X$ such that $\Aut(X)\cong G$ and the induced permutation representation $\rho_X$ given in Equation \eqref{eq:intro} is equivalent to $\xi$? \end{question}

-Our first result shows that the answer to Question \ref{Quest:basica} may be negative, since high transitivity of the subgroup $\rho_X\big(\Aut(X)\big)\leq S_n$ implies restrictions on the behaviour of $\rho_X$:
+In the light of Equation \eqref{eq:intro} and the preceding result \cite[Theorem 1.1]{CLTV}, it is natural to ask whether permutation representations of finite groups can be realized within this framework, so we formulate the following problem: \begin{question} Let $\Bbbk$ be a field and let $G$ be a finite group.
+For any permutation representation $\xi\colon G\to S_n$ with abelian kernel, does there exist a finite-dimensional idempotent evolution $\Bbbk$-algebra $X$ such that $\Aut(X)\cong G$, and the induced permutation representation $\rho_X: \Aut(X) \rightarrow S_n$ in Equation \eqref{eq:intro} is equivalent to $\xi$? \end{question} Our first result shows that the answer to Question \ref{Quest:basica} may be negative.
+Specifically, a high transitivity of the subgroup $\rho_X\big(\Aut(X)\big)\leq S_n$ (see Definition \ref{def:transitive}) imposes restrictions on the behavior of $\rho_X$: